Emanant and emergent symmetry-topological-order from low-energy spectrum: Low-energy excitations from exact diagonalization

 For odd $L$, the low-energy excitations belong to two momentum sectors at $k = \pi/2$ and $3\pi/2$ (see Fig.~\ref{fig:pbc}).
 Finite-size quantization of picking $k \in \{2\pi n/L |\, n\in \mathbb{Z}_L\}$ shifts groundstate momenta slightly off $\pi/2$ and $3\pi/2$ in the spectra, which converge back to these values in the $L \rightarrow \infty$ limit.
 In this case, the two spin-flip operators anticommute ($R_x R_z = - R_z R_x$) while both still commuting with translations $T$.
 This forces every energy level in a given momentum sector to be at least twofold degenerate, \ie, each momentum sector consists of two-dimensional (2D) projecive irreps of $\Z_2^x\times_\om\Z_2^z$ .
 In particular, the groundstate subspace is fourfold degenerate and realizes two copies of such 2D projective irreps that carry spin-1/2, \ie, $S_z^\text{tot} =\pm 1/2$.
 In the groundstate subspace, we can express the symmetry operators $R_x,\, R_z,$ and $T$ as $4\times4$ matrices.
 We choose a basis in which $T$ remains diagonal and express the remaining symmetry operators $R_x$ and $R_z$ as $2\times 2$ matrices in each momentum eigenstector, see Table~\ref{tab:pbc}.

 We note that low-energy sectors carry crystal momenta that always differ by multiple of $\pi$.
 Thus the translation symmetry in the continuum limit is generated by two-site translation $T^2$.
 The one-site translation $T$, or more precisely $T/\sqrt{T^2}$, becomes a $\Z_2^t$ internal symmetry in the continuum limit.
 The different lattice size for PBC can then be viewed as different symmetry twists of $\Z_2^t$ internal symmetry emanating from the translation symmetry.
-The fact that a different $\Z_2^t$ twist also shifts the low-energy momenta by $k\approx \pm \pi/2$ is a signature of the fact that the $\Z_2^t$ symmetry in the continuum is anomalous~\cite{LS190404833}.
+The fact that a different $\Z_2^t$ twist also shifts the low-energy momenta by $k\approx \pm \pi/2$ is a signature of the fact that the $\Z_2^t$ symmetry in the continuum is anomalous.
+In other words, the defect of the emanant $\Z^t_2$ symmetry acquires fractional charge of $\pm \mathrm{i}$ under itself, which is the case for anomalous $\Z_2$ symmetry in $1+1$D~\cite{LS190404833}.

 Since the rescaled energies are in units of conformal weights, the spectra show the existence of $\mathrm{SU}(2)_1$ WZW CFT's two Virasoro primaries in the untwisted sector \cite{francesco-1997}.
 The identity $\mathbf{1}$ with $(h, \bar{h}) = (0, 0)$ appear as the unique even-$L$ ground state, and the spinon doublet $g^{\alpha \beta}$ with $(h, \bar{h}) = (\tfrac 1 4, \tfrac 1 4)$ appear as the first excited states in even-$L$ spectra.
 Furthermore, we are going to interpret the deviation of the ground-state momenta from $ \pi/2$ and $3\pi/2$ as the topological spin of these excitations.
 These spins can be fractional -- see the discussion in Section~\ref{sec:symto}.